girlscript/winter-of-contributing/Golang/9 Object Oriented Programming/9.3 Polymorphism/DOC.md

 The `TimeAndMaterial` struct has three fields names `projectName`, `noOfHours` and `hourlyRate`.

-The next step would be to define methods on these struct types which calculate and return the actual income and source of income.
+The next step would be to define methods on these struct types which calculate and return the actual income and source of income:-

 ```go
 func (fb FixedBilling) calculate() int {